 People consuming the Standard American Diet expend a lot of energy in digesting these foods due to a number of reasons such as poor bioavailability (difficulty digesting the nutrients), toxicity (added chemicals and sugar), and lack of nutrients (vitamin and mineral depleted foods).
 They spend more energy digesting their foods then they get back in return, and they don't give their bodies the tools it needs to build back tissue torn down in training.
 Protein, which reconstructs body tissue, is the body’s building nutrient.
-Foods such as spirulina, chlorella and hemp seed protein are examples of high density proteins that the body can readily utilize.
+Foods such as spirulina, chlorella and Intrinsic Hemp seed protein are examples of high density proteins that the body can readily utilize.

 Eating nutrient-rich whole foods helps the body recover from the stress of training.
 Without these nutritional building blocks, the body lacks the components it needs to regenerate completely and effectively after extreme workouts.
 If you are loading the body up with processed carbohydrates, sports drinks you will have less endurance (less efficient fuel to burn) and longer recovery times.